 Boston: Past, Present, Future (Spring 2026)

 “All … maps make arguments.
-They all have an implicit politics … Cartography … becomes radial when it embraces the inherent uncertainty, multiplicity, and subjectivity of both our data and the world itself … values that provoke more humanizing and responsible maps.”
+They all have an implicit politics … Cartography … becomes radical when it embraces the inherent uncertainty, multiplicity, and subjectivity of both our data and the world itself … values that provoke more humanizing and responsible maps.”

 – William Rankin, Radical Cartography: How Changing Our Maps Can Change Our World